Desperation grows as Mexico runs out of vaccines

 Hundreds of cooks, waiters and other restaurant employees gathered at Mexico City’s Revolution Monument in their uniforms Thursday, banging cooking pots and chanting “Either we open, or we die!”

-The city — where hospitals are over 80% full — allows only take-out service, with open air-dining allowed at some restaurants that have outside space.
+Mexico City allows only take-out service, with open air-dining allowed at some restaurants that have outside space.
 But employees say that business isn’t enough to keep them going.

+Hospitals in Mexico City are over 80% full, and many people are dying because ambulance drivers say it takes them hours to find an available bed.
+Many families are treating sick relatives at home.

+The Mexican Social Security Institute said Thursday it is investigating a disturbing video purportedly showing a man dying outside the closed glass doors of a public hospital this week as relatives fruitlessly beg staff to help him.

+The one bit of good news was that President Andrés Manuel López Obrador posted a video Thursday saying he had tested negative on an antigen test, after testing positive for COVID-19 about 12 days ago.

+“I am well now,” López Obrador said, walking down a flight of stairs in the National Palace to prove his point.
+He did not say when he would end his isolation and return to public appearances.

-Even as Mexico scrambles to line up shipments of Russia’s Sputnik vaccine, no new doses are expected to arrive until mid-month.
+Mexico is scrambling to line up shipments of the Pfizer and Russian Sputnik vaccines, but no new doses are expected to arrive until mid-month.

-Millions of Mexicans who tried to register for vaccines when they do arrive were met with a non-functional website.
+For the third straight day, millions of Mexicans who tried to register for vaccines when they do arrive were met with a non-functional website.
 Authorities have said the number of people seeking to register overloaded the government web page and its servers.

 The official advice since the site was launched Tuesday has been to keep trying.